Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Conclusions

-The assessment of the best actuation is directly related to both the Nusselt number maximization and the required mass injection to perform the control action.
-For the former, the actuation with the best performance is $DC = 75\%$ and $f=225\mathrm{Hz}$; however, the inclusion of the volumetric flow rate of injected air to account for the efficiency of the system brings forward the control actions at the lowest duty cycle.
-These results conclude that even though the optimal pulsation frequency is the same, and that the duty cycle is the parameter scaling the overall enhancement, the cases for lower $DC$ translate into better utilization of the injected volume of air within the TBL from a heat transfer enhancement perspective.
+The control of the convective heat transfer in a turbulent boundary layer by means of a pulsed, slot jet in crossflow has been investigated experimentally.
+A parametric study is carried out by varying the pulsation frequency and duty cycle.
+As expected, the injected mass of air by the jet is directly related to the duty cycle, hence being the main driver of the actuation cooling performance.
+On the contrary, the Nusselt number does not show a linear dependency with the actuation frequency.
+The actuation with the best absolute performance is $DC = 75\%$ and $f=225\mathrm{Hz}$ ($St \approx 1$); however, the inclusion of the volumetric flow rate of injected air to account for the efficiency of the system brings forward the control actions at the lowest duty cycle.
+It is concluded that, at a low duty cycle, a greater fraction of the pumping power is transformed into turbulent kinetic energy which translates into better utilisation of the injected volume of air within the TBL from a heat transfer enhancement perspective.

-Eventually, a simplified model is proposed for the estimation of decoupled effects of pulsation frequency and duty cycle to the heat transfer enhancement $E$.
-These two components $E_f$ and $E_{DC}$ are isolated being solely dependent on $f$ and $DC$, respectively.
-It is concluded that the effective duty cycle $DC^*$ linearly decays with the pulsation frequency due to hardware limitations; however, the physical effect on $E$ is directly linked to $DC$.
-The derivation of the decoupled effects is validated with the experimental data for the three tested $DC$, confirming a good approximation of the data.
+A simplified model is proposed for the estimation of decoupled effects of pulsation frequency and duty cycle on heat transfer enhancement.
+It is concluded that the effective duty cycle linearly decays with the pulsation frequency due to hardware limitations; however, the physical effect on heat transfer enhancement is directly linked to the duty cycle.
+It is worth remarking that this model is valid for the herein-considered conditions, mainly constrained by constant operating pressure of the pulsed jet.
+The assumed simplifications and mathematical formulation for other approaches, such as constant mass or volumetric flow rate, would require an adjustment on the considered control parameters.